playful researcher and game developer

 Since 2002 Maarten works for Leiden University’s Media Technology MSc programme.
 Among scientific tasks, he teaches the courses Creative Research, and Artificial Intelligence.
 Each year he teaches a special class about programming Arduino boards.
 Maarten was thesis advisor of many graduation projects, and is a member of the Media Technology programme executive committee.
-In previous times, he taught the courses Science Practice, Introduction to Programming, Web Technology, and Perceptualization (with Edwin van der Heide), and Artificial Creatures (with Peter van der Putten).
+In previous times, he taught the courses Science Practice, Introduction to Programming, Web Technology, Perceptualization (with Edwin van der Heide), and Artificial Creatures (with Peter van der Putten).

 Outside the university’s walls, Maarten co-founded the LaserMaxx lasergame brand, a major brand of lasergames worldwide, for which he still designs game technology.
 He was a technical game-specialist for national TV-show Wie is de Mol?
 (2000-2014).